 Welcome to the new and improved Alliance Auctioneers website.

 Our team has known for some time that we needed to revamp our site.
 As with anything in business, it just takes time and money.
-When we decided to move forward wanted to do three things: 1) provide you with information about upcoming auctions, 2) educate you about the auction process and, 3) show you who we are as auctioneers.
+When we decided to move forward, we wanted to do three things:

-Alliance never wants the fear of the unknown to prevent someone from attending any live auction event.
-Therefore, we are dedicating a large portion of this website to educating the you.
-As time goes on you will see short educational videos, pictures and blog stories of auction successes and failures from around the auction globe as well as other auction and auctioneer educational content.
+Alliance Auctioneers never wants the fear of the unknown to prevent someone from attending any live auction event.
+Therefore, we are dedicating a large portion of this website to educating you.
+As time goes on, you will see short educational videos, pictures, and blog stories of auction successes and failures from around the auction globe, as well as, other auction and auctioneer educational content.

 No Experience needed…